 Cadre Eligibility criteria

-Civil Judge to Senior Civil Judge The judicial officer must have served in the cadre for not less than five years
+Civil Judge (Junior Division) to Senior The judicial officer must have served in the

+Civil Judge cadre of Civil Judge (Junior Division) for

+not less than five years.

-Principle: Merit cum seniority inferred
+Principle: Merit cum seniority

 Senior Civil Judge to District Judge Regular Promotion: The judicial officer

-must have been in service for not less than
+must have served in the cadre of Senior

+Civil Judge for not less than three years for

-ten years
+regular promotion.

 Principle: Merit cum seniority

 Accelerated Promotion: The judicial

-officer must have served in the cadre for not
+officer must have served in the cadre of

-less than five years.
+Senior Civil Judge for not less than five

+years for accelerated promotion.

 Principle: Merit

-C. Criteria for Promotion as Senior Civil Judges
+A. Criteria for Promotion as Senior Civil Judges

 In any scheme of promotion, the determination of the criteria on which matters of promotion will be decided forms reflects the qualities which are valued in the organisation.
-On most occasions, principles of 'merit cum seniority' or 'seniority cum merit' or 'merit' are cited as the basis on which questions of promotion are decided.
+On most 400 occasions, principles of 'merit cum seniority' or 'seniority cum merit' or 'merit' are cited as the basis on which questions of promotion are decided.
 The criteria of promotion refer to those tangible parameters which are employed to implement these principles.